Best For

 Response Test

-The Naturepedic EOS has an extremely fast material response time.
+The Naturepedic EOS has a very fast material response time.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a fully recovered response time of 0.8 seconds.

 Mostly Recovered